Al Primo: ABC News

 Primo was made vice president in charge of news for ABC's owned and operated stations in May 1972.
 In February 1973, ABC launched a half-hour newsmagazine, The Reasoner Report, featuring veteran newsman Harry Reasoner as anchor.
 When executive producer Ernest Leiser left The Reasoner Report to become executive producer of ABC Evening News (which Reasoner also anchored), Primo was brought in to replace him.
 The Reasoner Report was cancelled in May 1975, and Primo left the network the following year to become a consultant.

 Later years

 In 1999, Primo worked with Jonathan Braun to launch foreigntv.com, a web site which featured streaming broadcasts from international news, hiring Peter Arnett as an international correspondent.
 The following year, foreigntv.com, Inc. became Medium4.com, launching three additional web sites: StreamingUSA.com, NicheTV.com and Medium4Music.com.
 Primo went on to launch Teen Kids News in 2002 as a project to give young people an opportunity to develop an interest in the news industry through delivering news and information to their peers.

 Personal life

 Primo was married to Rosina Pregano for 55 years until her death in March 2018.
 Together, they had three children.
 One of them, Albert, predeceased him.

 Primo died on September 29, 2022, at his home in Old Greenwich, Connecticut.
-He was 87 and suffered from cancer prior to his death.
+He was 87 and suffered from lung cancer prior to his death.